SeanDisaro/DeflationPIML/README.md

 to do some basic set up.

 ## Structure of the repo
 The experiment described in the paper runs, if you run `python main.py` with the environment described above.
+You can find how the pictures and metrics from the paper were computed in `metricsAndPics4Paper.ipynb`!

 _____________________________________________________
 Contains solutions for the LDG problem from the paper which were generated with FEM.
 You can just try them out in a notebook.
 The coordinates needed for the points are saved in `data_test.mat`